|

 should be worked out prior to the session.
 Don't use studio time to practice.

-or part that isn't working.
-Use a cheaper recording format like 1/4" 2-track
+part that isn't working.
+Use a cheaper recording format like 1/4"

 Do you offer lodging?